raguay/ProjectManager/README.md

 <Shift+e> - Edit the current project's startup script.

+Search Projects - This allows you to pick a project to go to from a list.
+By typing letters in the name, it will fuzzy match and trim down the selection list.

 ### Features

  - The ability to set a current project directory.
  - Run a startup script when entering a project directory from another one.
+ - Go to the project by picking it from a list of projects.